6 Best Data Integration Tools for 2024 and How to Choose One

 Tools that tick this box will inevitably have a no-code interface and be easy to use.

-Does the Tool Have Any Inbuilt Analytics or Storage Capabilities?
+Does the Tool Have Any Inbuilt Analytics?

 Some data integration tools also have native analytics capabilities.
 This can be a good thing for teams/organizations that need a single data solution to ingest, store, and visualize data.
 However, buyer beware—tools like this may be a nice quick fix for their target audience (e.g. marketing or ecommerce teams), but for organizations wanting to build a future-proof data infrastructure, they are not ideal.